TRI-AMDD/mpet/README.md

 - processed, dimensional and nondimensional parameters as Python-pickled dictionary objects

+Note, if you are seeing errors about reaching the maximum number of steps with suggestions about scaling your tolerances, try increasing the IDAS:MaxNumSteps parameter to 100000.
+This can be found in the `daetools.cfg` file.
+In Linux, this file is found within `/etc/daetools`, and in Windows, it is within `C:\daetools`.

 ## Analysis

 1. Analyze output with `plot_data.py` (pass output data directory, then